Quacktillius/Text-based-Adventure/README.md

 ## DISCLAIMER
 Regarding the intro sequence that plays at the beginning of the game:
-* It is purely for comedic purposes, and thus, should be taken in a light hearted mannar.
+* It is purely for comedic purposes, and thus, should be taken in a light hearted manner.
 * The first line serves not to disregard the worth of the project, calling it "mediocre", but rather to set the tone for intro
 * The second line furthers this
 * We are NOT saying that this is the best project.
 The 3rd line was purely comedic.
 No one was bribed, or said that.